 The same goes for PowerPoints you may integrate into your course.
 You can even narrate PowerPoints as a lecture resource for students.
 Writing for slides can be challenging, especially when you have a lot of information you want to cover.
 Try to keep both verbal and written information succinct.
 And, remember that audio files must have accompanying transcripts or closed captions to be ADA compliant.

 As you write your course material, always keep sources in mind and cite them appropriately.
 A tool like the website Cite This For Me or Zotero can make this process simple.
-Not only does this ensure that you’re respecting copyright (an area we’ll explore more later), it also gives students a reference to follow if they’d like additional information on a topic.
+Not only does this ensure that you’re respecting copyright, it also gives students a reference to follow if they’d like additional information on a topic.